Scheduling your priorities

 Photo by Pixabay on Pexels.com

-For the previous months, I’ve been doing a re-engineering of this process, wanting to make the most of my time: balance my work with writing, personal activities, hobbies and getting a proper rest.
-I had been failing for years, but I feel that I’m taking a sustainable approach now.
+For the previous months, I’ve been doing a re-engineering of this process, wanting to make the most of my time: balance my work with writing, personal activities, hobbies, and getting a proper rest.
+I’ve been failing for years, but I feel that I’m taking a sustainable approach now.
 How?
-Simple: I schedule my life priorities, and one of them is writing.
+Simple: I schedule my life priorities first, and one of them is writing.

 clear glass with red sand grainer